j-5-s/subsegment/readme.md

 # Amazon code challenge

 As a programmer you see a problem and just have to solve it.
-I ventured off to amazons code challenge and took a stab at solving on of their [problems](https://amazon.interviewstreet.com/challenges/dashboard/#problem/4fd648244715d) in JavaScript.
-I was a little offended they did not allow Javascript submissions though.
+I ventured off to amazons code challenge and took a stab at solving one of their [problems](https://amazon.interviewstreet.com/challenges/dashboard/#problem/4fd648244715d) in JavaScript.
+Whats up with noJavascript submissions though?